Tips to help prepare children for the start of a new year, with all the challenges ahead.

 With all transitions, there is an adjustment period.
 Some children adjust quickly.
 Others appear to adjust quickly.
 Some show signs of stress.
 All children who are going through a transitional period, who are separating from familiar people or places, need extra attention.
 Even if that attention is simply standing back and carefully observing to see if there are problems.

 Going into an unknown place or situation is a change that is hard for most children.
 Help your child get to know the new environment beforehand.
 Talk about it.
 Tell her what you know about the new place.
 Maybe a friend is there already.
-Visit the school together.
+Visit the program together.
 It will help her immensely to see the place.
 The more you can explore, the better, but even a drive-by or photo is better than leaving it all to the imagination.

 Try to get your child to talk about her fears about the change.
 But don't put words in her mouth (and new fears in her head).
 Rather than, "Are you worried that no one will talk to you?" ask, "What are you thinking about the new school?"